amosavian/FileProvider/README.md

 ### Retrieve Content of File

-THere is two method for this purpose, one of them loads entire file into NSData and another can load a portion of file.
+There is two method for this purpose, one of them loads entire file into NSData and another can load a portion of file.

 	documentsProvider.contentsAtPath(path: "old.txt", completionHandler: {
 		(contents: NSData?, error: ErrorType?) -> Void